2016 International Car of the Year Awards

 Through thick and thin, fire and ice, highs and lows, recession and rebirth, LA to Detroit and back, sunshine and snow, cynicism to celebration, good days and bad, in sickness and in health, the annual International Car of the Year Awards have certainly driven a weird and wild circuitous route to reach its 20th anniversary, to say the least.
 And hell yeah, we're proud to have made it in spite of all the challenges and naysayers, and have the scars to prove it.
 Challenge is a delicious driving force.
 We celebrate this milestone as a unique and interesting journey of twists and turns but by no means as a final destination.
 We thank all those along the way who cheered us on and had our back.
 We wouldn't have made the finish line without you.

 We've seen so much come and go over these past 20 years.
 Pontiac and Saturn gone.
 Tesla and Prius' arrival.
 Hybrids, electric and self-driving cars.
 Start-ups fueled by passion but lacking performance to stay up.
 Those who made it to the finish line, those who drove off a cliff.
 Well-known brands, models and VIP rock stars put out to pasture or sent to the junkyard for the final blow.
 Some who climbed the ladder of success, some falling off, and a few landing in a landmine of controversy.
 Respected worldwide automakers crashing head-on with Congress over shady and shifty dealings.
 Good cars turned bad.
 Bad cars turned great.
 A once male-dominated industry finally adding women to the good ole' boys club.
 Print pooping out.
-Social media taking the lead.
+Social media becoming the lead story.
 Well-educated and experienced journalists replaced by well-meaning kids who write about cars on their Facebook page because they saw it in on YouTube.
 Many we loved, then lost.
 My, my, the world has changed in these short twenty years.

 We've also seen automakers start at the bottom and fight their way to the top, rebels that like ICOTY fought through thick and thin, in the face of adversity and criticism, to build a brand and a name that would earn respect and critical acclaim.